 For this procedure, two T75 flasks were prepared per vial (ca. 1.5mL) of frozen cells.
-The following cells, HepG2, HeLa, A549, HCT-116 and CaCo-2 were used.
-The cryovial containing the frozen cell stocks were taken from liquid nitrogen or a freezer storage (-80°C), thoroughly cleaned using ethanol in sterile conditions and then allowed to thaw in a 37 °C water bath (ca 3 min).
-0.6 mL of the cell suspension was then transferred and mixed into fresh culture media (ca 10 mL) and centrifuged at 1500rpm for 5 minutes to remove any excess DMSO.
+The cryovial which contained the frozen cell stocks were taken from liquid nitrogen or a freezer storage (-80°C) and allowed to thaw in a 37 °C water bath (ca 3 min), after being thoroughly cleaned using ethanol in sterile conditions.
+0.6 mL of the cell suspension was then transferred and mixed into fresh culture media (ca 10 mL) and the following centrifuged at 1500rpm for 5 minutes to remove any excess DMSO.
 The pellet, obtained after the discarding of the media suspension, was mixed in fresh culture media (12 mL) and pipetted into the sterile T75 flasks.
 After an incubation period of 24 h, when microscopy showed that the cells had attached to the surface of the flask, the medium was removed and replaced with 12 mL of fresh culture medium to prepare the cells for sub-culturing.